Robert L. Stewart

-Robert Lee Stewart (born August 13, 1942) is a retired brigadier general of the United States Army and a former NASA astronaut.
+Robert Lee Stewart (born August 13, 1942) is an American retired military officer and NASA astronaut who was a brigadier general of the United States Army.

 Personal

 Stewart was born August 13, 1942, in Washington, D.C.
 He graduated from Hattiesburg High School in Hattiesburg, Mississippi, in 1960.
 He also received a Bachelor of Science degree in mathematics from the University of Southern Mississippi in 1964, and a Master of Science degree in aerospace engineering from the University of Texas at Arlington in 1972.
 Stewart is married and has two children.

 His interests include woodworking, photography, and skiing.

 Military career

 Stewart entered on active duty with the United States Army in May 1964 and was assigned as an air defense artillery director at the 32nd NORAD Region Headquarters (SAGE), Gunter Air Force Base, Alabama.
 In July 1966, after completing rotary wing training at Fort Wolters, Texas, and Fort Rucker, Alabama, he was designated an Army Aviator.
 He flew 1,035 hours of combat time during Vietnam War from August 1966 to 1967, primarily as a fire team leader in the armed helicopter platoon of "A" Company, 101st Aviation Battalion (redesignated 336th Assault Helicopter Company).
 He was an instructor pilot at the U.S. Army Primary Helicopter School—serving one year in the pre-solo/primary-1 phase of instruction and about 6 months as commander of methods of instruction flight III, training rated aviators to become instructor pilots.
 He is a graduate of the U.S. Army Air Defense Artillery School's Air Defense Officers Advanced Course and Guided Missile Systems Officers Course.
 Stewart served in Seoul, South Korea, from 1972 to 1973, with the 309th Aviation Battalion (Combat) as a battalion operations officer and battalion executive officer.
 He next attended the U.S. Naval Test Pilot School at NAS Patuxent River, Maryland, completing the Rotary Wing Test Pilot Course in 1974, and was then assigned as an experimental test pilot to the U.S. Army Aviation Engineering Flight Activity at Edwards Air Force Base, California.
 His duties there included chief of the integrated systems test division, as well as participating in engineering flight tests of UH-1 and AH-1 helicopters and U-21 and OV-1 fixed wing aircraft, serving as project officer and senior test pilot on the Hughes YAH-64 advanced attack helicopter during government competitive testing; and participation with Sikorsky Aircraft Corporation test pilots in developing an electronic automatic flight control system for the new Army transport helicopter—the UH-60A Black Hawk.

 He has military and civilian experience in 38 types of airplanes and helicopters and logged approximately 6,000 hours total flight time.